farouttravel/is-vpos/README.md

 ## Disclaimer
-This script is only for testing and exploring the API of the services provided by the bank, only use it for this purpose, never insert any production credentials and use it at your own risk.
+This script is only for testing and exploring the API of the services provided by the bank, only use it for this purpose, never use via any production credentials, even for testing use it at your own risk.